ciainis/checkin-app/README.md

-# React Boilerplat
+# Flight Check-in App

-This repo contains a simple boilerplate to get started with React projects.
+This repo contains an application to perform online flight check-ins.